Blind (2023 film)

-Blind is a delayed Indian Hindi-language crime thriller film directed by Shome Makhija and produced by Sujoy Ghosh, Avishek Ghosh, Hyunwoo Thomas Kim, Sachin Nahar, Pinkesh Nahar and Manish W. The film features Sonam Kapoor in a lead role with Purab Kohli, Vinay Pathak and Lillete Dubey in supporting roles.
-Blind a remake of the 2011 Korean film of the same name, centres around a blind police officer in search of a serial killer.
+Blind is a 2023 Indian Hindi-language crime thriller film directed by Shome Makhija and produced by Sujoy Ghosh, Avishek Ghosh, Hyunwoo Thomas Kim, Sachin Nahar, Pinkesh Nahar and Manish W. The film features Sonam Kapoor in a leading role with Purab Kohli, Vinay Pathak and Lillete Dubey in supporting roles.
+Blind, a remake of the 2011 Korean film of the same name, centres around a blind police officer in search of a serial killer.
 The principal photography began on 28 December 2020 in Glasgow, Scotland and wrapped up on 13 February 2021.
-The film is now premiere on ZEE5.
+The film premiered on 7 July 2023 on JioCinema.
+The film received negative reviews from critics and audience.